-Do not transport people on your trailer.
-Besides putting their lives at risk, the transport of people on a trailer is illegal.
+Do not transport people inside or on your trailer.
+Besides putting their lives at risk, the transport of people in or on a trailer is illegal.

-Do not transport flammable, explosive, poisonous or other dangerous materials on your trailer.
+Do not transport flammable, explosive, poisonous or other dangerous materials in your trailer.

 The exception is fuel in the tank of a vehicle or equipment being hauled.